5 MORE Ways To Stay Organized As A Writer Or Freelancer

 Why email marketing?
 Why do I grow my subscriber list?
 How do I figure out what to write about?
 What’s the best time of day to send emails?
 How often should I send emails to customers? —Geoffrey Andaria Shivayanga from the Writers Helping Writers group on Facebook

-There is no best time to send emails, and like I said, you’ll notice your subscribers come from EVERYWHERE, which means multiple time zones.
-So, I suggest picking a good time to send emails that’s practical and sustainable for you.
-And again, you should send emails as often as it makes sense to do so.
+You should be nurturing and growing your subscriber list because it will ensure people are reading your content, following you and your work and ultimately supporting your business, buying your products, or booking your services.
+There is no best time to send emails, and like I said, you’ll notice your subscribers come from everywhere, which means multiple time zones.
+Pick a good time to send emails that’s practical and sustainable for you and send them out as often as it makes sense to do so for your goals and audience.

-Amy Landino’s Boss Notes email newsletters
+Amy Landino’s Boss Notes Email Newsletters

-William Bernhardt’s Red Sneaker Writer Newsletter
+William Bernhardt’s Red Sneaker Writers Newsletter

 At least cover the basics

-• Respect subscriber’s privacy. 🗸
+Respect subscriber’s privacy. 🗸

-• Don’t spam subscribers. 🗸
+Don’t spam subscribers. 🗸

-• Exercise professionalism with a personalized touch. 🗸
+Exercise professionalism with a personalized touch. 🗸

-• Be consistent. 🗸
+Be consistent. 🗸

-• Add value first, then call to action. 🗸
+Add value first, then call to action. 🗸

-• Don’t repost blog posts in the newsletter. 🗸
+Don’t repost blog posts in the newsletter. 🗸

 Go the extra mile: